-Repeat after me, “I, avid reader of abandonedcubicle.com, hereby agree to say ‘Yes’ to any and all new corporate directives on process and culture changes.”
+Repeat after me, “I, avid reader of www.abandonedcubicle.com, hereby agree to say ‘Yes’ to any new corporate directives on process and culture changes.”

 Businesses die when they refuse to change.
 Similarly, careers die when people put up a fuss and throw fits about the latest “new thing” foisted upon them.

 You know what?
 Suck it up.
 Be the tip of the spear.
-No one gives a shit about the great job you did five years ago, when process X was all the rage.
+Nobody gives a crap about the great job you did five years ago when process X was all the rage.
 You now need to get with process Y and Z. A bad attitude is the last thing you want to bring into the office with you.

-Self control is probably the key common trait among financially savvy people.
-We have the ability to forego an indulgence today to reap rewards later.
+Self-control is probably the key common trait among financially savvy people.
+We can forego an indulgence today to reap rewards later.
 You might think this is headed towards a sermon on minimalism or the art of deprivation.
 It’s not.

 In fact, among the super savvy financial independent segment, there’s a shared belief that indulgences are fleeting.
-Basically, subtraction by addition.
+Subtraction by addition.

-That fancy car, jet ski, or house is really just a temporary buzz that soon yields to regret and the sucking sound of a vacuum that Dysons your dollars down the terlet.
+That fancy car, jet ski, or house is just a temporary buzz that soon yields to regret and the sucking sound of a vacuum that Dysons your dollars down the toilet.

 My new challenge to myself is to moderate.
 I can’t just be a cheap hermit.
 Nothing wrong with just one drink maybe once every two weeks on average, but I have to nurse that thing and get out of there before the orders of wings and nachos get put in.